harvard-edtech/caccl/README.md

 Node.js Script | Terminal |  A simple Node.js script that runs in terminal
 EJS + Express Server-side App | EJS Templates | A server-side app with an Express server and UI templating with EJS

-Choose a type and follow instructions.

-_Custom project type:_ if your type of project isn't covered above, see [Manual Set Up](#manual-set-up) below.
+**Project type not listed?** If your type of project isn't listed above or you are creating a tool that only needs access to the Canvas API, see the [Manual Set Up](#manual-set-up) section.

 #### 2. Read the docs for your project type: